The Sharing Group Discussion on Ahadits Interpretation by Laymen

 Brother Abdulkareem C Stone: Many of the ‘ulama in the past actually went to live with the Bedouin to understand the Qur’an and ahadits better.

-Brother Joel Troxell: Would not those targeted by this quote be scholars?
+Brother Joel Troxell: Would not those targetted by this quote be scholars?
 I personally find this quote very problematic because it does make a distinction between the learned and the unlearned.
 Maybe I am reading the Qur’an, or rather a translation of the Qur’an since I am unlearned, but rather idealistically, I come to the conclusion that anyone, regardless of level of learning or cultural situation, can receive right guidance directly from God through a process of careful consideration of the world around us and the choices we make.
 I am also a little offended by the slippery slope assertion that the denial of obscure ahadits will lead to the denial of obvious ones.
 People do not deny ahadits in and of themselves.
 They deny some unjust action or cultural accretion that becomes sacrosanct and justified by scholarship.
 Quranists aren't really the problem; they are a symptom of a system of interpretation in Islam that has gone terribly wrong.
 I think elements of this thread show that if you fix the problem instead of just attacking the symptom, things tend to resolve themselves peacefully and amicably.

 Brother Colin Turner: Sister Fatima Ali Elsanousi, if you think that Ustadz Nursi (r.a.) encourages passivity, it is clear that - with respect - you have either read something of his out of context, or you have not read widely of his works.
 Ustadz Nursi’s (r.a.) take on sociopolitical life is that one must adopt a position of positive action, which flies totally in the face of your observations on his apparent encouragement of complacency and laziness.
 Or perhaps, your teachers in Sudan were at fault.
 I think what the Arabs - and all Muslims, if not all humans - need right now is a Nursian perspective on individual and social life.
 I agree that the Arabs in general are perhaps in the greatest need of help, but Ustadz Nursi (r.a.) provides it, if only people were ready to listen, digest and understand.